NeverRanked · Teardown 02 · Cross-category · Cross-geo

 NeverRanked engagements measure your specific category every week for as long as the engagement runs.
 For an engagement in a category that sits high on both axes (banking), the punch list weights toward on-site work.
 For an engagement in a category that splits between axes (law, where on-site is mid and training-data is high), the punch list covers both surfaces.
 For an engagement in a category that collapses on the training-data axis (CPA), the punch list focuses on the four web-searching engines because that is where the work pays off.
 The two-axis pattern above is one input to the recommendation.
 The per-buyer-question detail and the per-engine breakdown are the other.
 The work the data points at is named specifically.
 Whether the work moves the needle is a measurement question we keep answering month over month.

-Measurement windows: five Hawaii categories measured across 3 usable runs each (2026-05-23 to 2026-05-26), Honolulu med spas across 3 runs (2026-06-09), Honolulu HVAC across 3 clean runs (2026-06-11), Austin CPA across 4 runs (late May 2026), Nashville CPA across 3 runs (2026-06-07).
-All figures recomputed against current cohorts as of 2026-06-11.
-Pattern-readiness cleared per MOAT.md rule 5 for every measurement.
+Measurement windows: five Hawaii categories measured across 3 usable runs each (2026-05-23 to 2026-05-26), Honolulu med spas across 3 runs (2026-06-09), Honolulu HVAC across 3 clean runs (2026-06-11), Austin CPA across 4 runs (late May 2026), Nashville CPA across 3 runs (2026-06-07), Honolulu real estate across 3 clean runs (2026-06-19), Hawaii hotels across 3 clean runs (2026-06-21).
+All figures recomputed against current cohorts as of 2026-06-11 (real estate as of 2026-06-19, hotels as of 2026-06-21).
+Pattern-readiness cleared per the internal pattern-readiness rule for every measurement.
 Wealth's own-site share rose from 27% on run 1 to 47% as cohort coverage expanded.
 CPA's rose from 27% to 45% against the current cohort.
 Both are the cohort-coverage methodology working as designed: more runs and more complete cohorts surface more cohort members, the headline number trends toward true ceiling rather than away from it.
 Banking, dental, and law numbers held within one to two percentage points across their three runs.

 Anonymization: the Hawaii consumer banking cohort is named in full in teardown 01 because that artifact already established public naming for the cohort.
-The other eight categories’ cohorts are anonymized here per the rule that non-customer businesses appear named only in 1:1 deliverables.
+The other ten categories’ cohorts are anonymized here per the rule that non-customer businesses appear named only in 1:1 deliverables.
 Categories and counts are public.
 Individual firm names are not.